tmolnar0831/ansible-hashicorp_vault/README.md

 hashicorp_vault
 =========

-This is an Ansible role that installs Hashicorp Vault on Debian Linux
+This is an Ansible role that installs Hashicorp Vault on Debian Linux using APT.

+HashiCorp Vault is an open-source tool designed for managing secrets and protecting sensitive data within modern infrastructure and applications.
+It provides a secure and centralized way to store, access, and distribute secrets such as API keys, passwords, certificates, and other sensitive information.
+HashiCorp Vault helps organizations achieve data security and compliance by offering features like encryption, access control, auditing, and dynamic secret generation.

 Requirements
 ------------